Renzzauw/Webtech-practicum2/readme.txt

     TODO:
 -   The plot page has a plotted  line that has been made with he Flot library.
 TODO: interactive maken.
--   We have a "knowledge base" page...
-TODO: hem maken lol
--   classes en inheritance
--